Protocol as Poetry: A Case Study of Pak's Smart Contract-Based Protocol Art: Pak's Protocol Artworks

-\paragraph{Artist’s Control} By its very nature, \emph{Hate/Move} was an exercise in maximizing artist control.
-Pak retained absolute authority over the \emph{Hate} tokens at all times – he was the only one who could mint them, the only one who could move or burn them, and even the only one who could change their content .
-This project was a deliberate outlier compared to his other works: instead of surrendering control to autonomous rules or the community, he crafted a scenario where his hand remained firmly on the lever from start to finish.
-In fact, the project can be seen as a manifesto of control: \emph{Move} was Pak asserting that as an artist-programmer, he could imbue a token with a piece of his will, overriding the default freedoms typically given to collectors.
-After the initial performative phase, Pak ended the experiment on his terms by retrieving the tokens and effectively erasing them from the participants’ wallets .
-In doing so, he underlined the central statement: these creations were never truly “theirs” – they were on loan at the creator’s mercy.
+\paragraph{Artist's Control} By its very nature, \emph{Hate/Move} was an exercise in maximizing artist control.
+Pak retained absolute authority over the \emph{Hate} tokens at all times---Pak was the only one who could mint them, the only one who could move or burn them, and even the only one who could change their content.
+This project was a deliberate outlier compared to Pak's other works: instead of surrendering control to autonomous rules or the community, Pak crafted a scenario where Pak's hand remained firmly on the lever from start to finish.
+In fact, the project can be seen as a manifesto of control: \emph{Move} was Pak asserting that as an artist-programmer, Pak could imbue a token with a piece of Pak's will, overriding the default freedoms typically given to collectors.
+After the initial performative phase, Pak ended the experiment on Pak's own terms by retrieving the tokens and effectively erasing them from the participants' wallets.
+In doing so, Pak underlined the central statement: these creations were never truly ``theirs''---they were on loan at the creator's mercy.
 Such extreme control is generally anathema to the decentralization ethos, which is precisely why \emph{Hate/Move} is so incisive; it used exaggerated artist control as an artistic device itself.